macobra52/smb3-hacks/SMB3 IPS/readme.md

 Faster Boss Bass
 ---------

 Increases the speed Boss Bass moves back and forth so he is slightly faster than Mario at p speed.
-There is a rare glitch that can happen however where he will go offscreen and reappear invisible.

 Half Boss Bass Respawn Time